-WCM-Q course boosts population health research in Qatar
+WCM-Q Course Boosts Population Health Research In Qatar

 Date

-(MENAFN- Weill Cornell Medicine - Qatar) Doha – August 20, 2024: A workshop provided by the Institute for Population Health (IPH) of Weill Cornell Medicine-Qatar (WCM-Q) successfully trained 49 healthcare professionals in the fundamentals of health research.
+Doha: A workshop provided by the Institute for Population health (IPH) of Weill Cornell Medicine-Qatar (WCM-Q) successfully trained 49 healthcare professionals in the fundamentals of health research.

 The two-day workshop, which was designed and delivered by the IPH's population health research experts, combined didactic sessions and interactive Q&A activities to equip the participants with foundational skills and knowledge to enable them to become familiar with the core concepts of epidemiology and biostatistics used in research.